apache/couchdb-documentation/src/couchapp/views/joins.rst

 :Date: 2007-10-05
 :Source: http://www.cmlenz.net/archives/2007/10/couchdb-joins

-Just today, there was a discussion on IRC how you'd go about modeling a simple blogging system with “post” and “comment” entities, where any blog post might have N comments.
+Just today, there was a discussion on IRC on how you'd go about modeling a simple blogging system with “post” and “comment” entities, where any blog post might have N comments.
 If you'd be using an SQL database, you'd obviously have two tables with foreign keys and you'd be using joins.
 (At least until you needed to add some `denormalization`_).

 .. _denormalization: http://en.wikipedia.org/wiki/Denormalization